MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

 + In the **Offline installation** page, in **Install Path**, specify the folder containing the .cab files you copied earlier.
 + Continue following the on-screen prompts to complete the installation.

-After installation is finished, configure the server to enable script execution as described in [Install SQL Server 2017 Machine Learning Services (In-Database)](sql-machine-learning-services-windows-install.md) or [Install SQL Server 2016 R Services (In-Database)](sql-r-services-windows-install.md).
+After installation is finished, restart the service and then configure the server to enable script execution as described in [Install SQL Server 2017 Machine Learning Services (In-Database)](sql-machine-learning-services-windows-install.md) or [Install SQL Server 2016 R Services (In-Database)](sql-r-services-windows-install.md).

 ## Slipstream upgrades for offline servers